JV-conseil/ucloud/ucloud/README.txt

-delete          To erase the app. gh auth login   To login to GitHub. gh auth logout  To logout from GitHub. git_pull        To update the connected GitHub repo once cloned. start           To go back to the launching page.
+delete          To erase the app. gh auth login   To login to GitHub. gh auth logout  To logout from GitHub. update          To update 'ucloud' script. start           To go back to the launching page.